Diagrid/Dapr vs Orkes Conductor

 The default Orkes-hosted SaaS sends workflow state to Orkes' infrastructure.
 A customer-hosted (BYOC) tier runs in your cloud account, but requires an enterprise agreement and ongoing Orkes coordination for upgrades.

-Dapr vs Orkes Conductor: Feature-by-feature
+Diagrid/Dapr vs Orkes Conductor: Feature-by-Feature

 A quick reference comparing workflow orchestration capabilities across open-source and managed offerings.